vui/vui.github.io/ui/index.md

 </div>
 {% endraw %}

-You can example the menu with an inner text content.
+You can explain the menu with an inner text content.

 {% highlight html %}
 <vui-menu-button>Site Menu</vui-menu-button>